honeycombio/cloudformation-integrations/README.md

 ### Required Inputs

+Enter a value for each required input in the UI, or if using the CLI or API, ensure the inclusion of each required input and its value.

-- `HoneycombAPIKey`: Your Honeycomb Team's API Key.
+* `HoneycombAPIKey`: Your Honeycomb Team's API Key.
-- `HoneycombDataset`: The target Honeycomb dataset for the Stream to publish to.
+* `HoneycombDataset`: The target Honeycomb dataset for the Stream to publish to.
-- `DBEngineType`: The Engine type of your RDS database.
+* `DBEngineType`: The Engine type of your RDS database.
 One of `aurora-mysql`, `aurora-postgresql` `mariadb`, `sqlserver`,`mysql`, `oracle`, or `postgresql`.
-- `LogGroupName`: A CloudWatch Log Group name for RDS logs.
+* `LogGroupName`: A CloudWatch Log Group name for RDS logs.
 Additional Log Groups can be added with the `LogGroupNameX` parameters.
-- `S3FailureBucketArn`: The ARN of the S3 Bucket that will store any logs that failed to be sent to Honeycomb.
+* `S3FailureBucketArn`: The ARN of the S3 Bucket that will store any logs that failed to be sent to Honeycomb.

 ## Logs from a S3 bucket